PentaWasTaken/inside_position_manip/README.md

 # inside_position_manip
-A simple tool to manipulate the characters position in Playdead's INSIDE.
+A simple tool to manipulate some values in Playdead's INSIDE.

+BIG THANKS to Dave for helping me out a lot!
+Link to his channel: https://www.youtube.com/channel/UCGst5DScUStcQCYpHQCOcRw

 ### Controls ###
-X, Y and Z: Set which coordinate to change
+X, Y and Z: Set which coordinate to change (Z-Velocity does not work yet)

 N: Switch between SET and INCREMENT modes.
 The former one sets the position to an absolute value, the latter increments it by some number.

+P: Switch between velocity and position modes

+B: Switch to breath variable

+L: Lock value

-Enter: Sets the position
+Enter | Q: Sets the value

 C: Clears the input field